Alcohol in Russia: 20th century

-Soviet leaders Nikita Khrushchev, Leonid Brezhnev, Yuri Andropov, and Konstantin Chernenko all tried to stem alcoholism.
-Mikhail Gorbachev increased controls on alcohol in 1985; he attempted to impose a partial prohibition, which involved a massive anti-alcohol campaign, severe penalties against public drunkenness and alcohol consumption, and restrictions on sales of liquor.
-The campaign was temporarily successful in reducing per capita alcohol consumption and improving quality-of-life measures such as life expectancies and crime rates, but it was deeply unpopular among the population and it ultimately failed.
+In 1985, it was estimated that alcoholism resulted in $8 billion in lost production.
+Mikhail Gorbachev attempted to impose a partial prohibition campaign, which involved a massive anti-alcohol campaign, severe penalties against public drunkenness and alcohol consumption, and restrictions on sales of liquor.
+The campaign temporarily succeeded in reducing per capita alcohol consumption and improving quality-of-life measures such as life expectancies and crime rates, but it ultimately failed due to its deep unpopularity.